vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/0/02_CONTENTS.md

 bhakti and prapatti have potency:

-The greatness of the devotees of Bhagavan; does prapatti lead to the elevation of one's caste ? sattva of the body and sattva of the wind; ekāntins and paramai. kāntins; the rites of varṇa and asrama are obligatory; the real meaning of “baving given op all dharmas" in the charamaśloka ; the real purport of the śloka "pravrit. tincha nivrittinchu"; the necessity for prāyas chitta in the cases of deliberate offences committed by the pra. panna.
+The greatness of the devotees of Bhagavan; does prapatti lead to the elevation of one's caste ? sattva of the body and sattva of the wind; ekāntins and paramai. kāntins; the rites of varṇa and asrama are obligatory; the real meaning of “baving given op all dharmas" in the charamaśloka ; the real purport of the śloka "pravrit. tincha nivrittinchu"; the necessity for prāyas citta in the cases of deliberate offences committed by the pra. panna.

 299 to 329